AnushaKamat/AdaptiveCruiseControl/README.md

 4. Write the test cases and get the testing done.
 Date : 01/20
 5. Submit documentation with tests.
 Date : 01/22

+Strech Goals
+---
+1. Interaction of car enabled with ACC with a regular car
+2. Car with Camera function and not ACC. - which could read sign boards and change the speed of car dynamically till driver intervenes.
+3. Simulation of Car with respect to ACC enabled Car.
+4. Plot of distance covered by regular car vs the distance covered by ACC enabled car wrt time.(depicting its speed curve)

 Installation
 ---